WahyuS002/dev-notes/README.md

 # DEV NOTES

-Personal notes from my development learning journey, written in Markdown.
+A collection of personal notes from my dev journey, all in Markdown.